ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-04.md

 [Interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) are custom data types for your app.

-Angular Classicuses TypeScript to take advantage of working in a strongly typed programming environment.
+Angular Classic uses TypeScript to take advantage of working in a strongly typed programming environment.
 Strong type checking reduces the likelihood of one element in your app sending incorrectly formatted data to another.
 Such type-mismatch errors are caught by the TypeScript compiler and many such errors can also be caught in your IDE.